Worldwide Technical Aid Programs

-In the same year, the National Development Corporation of Tanzania requested Packages to take over the operation of another of its companies called Printpak Tanzania.
+In the same year, the National Development Corporation of Tanzania requested Packages to take over the operations of another one of its companies called Printpak Tanzania.
 The same success was achieved here, and a printing ink manufacturing plant was installed.
-A team of experts also commissioned, constructed and operated Tanzania’s first paper mill
+A team of experts also commissioned, constructed and operated Tanzania’s first paper mill.

 In 1979, a six million dollar plant called Nasco Packages was set up in Jos, Nigeria for the manufacture of offset cartons, flexible packaging and corrugated containers.
 The plant went on to become one of the main packaging companies in Northern Nigeria, and a great financial success.

 Towards the end of 1979, Packages provided expertise in the installation and management of a modern corrugated box manufacturing plant in Kuwait named Carton Industries Company SAK.
 A packaging plant in Yemen, engaged in the manufacture of polyethylene film, was also made technically operational during 1983.

 Just when its assistance to these countries was coming to an end, Packages accepted the singular challenge of helping a floundering company in Russia.
 Tetra Pak AB (Kuban) was a packaging complex of three factories, with facilities for manufacturing folding cartons, flexible packaging and corrugated boxes.
 In a two-and-a-half years’ association, assistance was provided in formulating a management information system, streamlining production operations and training local staff.